It’s frustrating to receive collection calls on 12-year-old debt. Are collection calls on 12-year-old debt even legal?

 - Direct and FFEL loans: 7 years from default or rehabilitation date (20 U.S.C. §1080a(f)(1) and 20 U.S.C. §1087e(a)(1))

-The start of the 7-year period begins at the date of first delinquency, or if no payments are made, when the first payment was due.
+The start of the 7-year period begins at the date of first delinquency.
+If no payments are made on the debt, the 7-year period begins when the first payment was due.
 Review your credit report carefully to make certain the dates of first delinquency are reported correctly.
 Unscrupulous collection agents reset the date of first delinquency to stretch out how long a derogatory account appears on consumer’s credit report.
-This is illegal under the FCRA.
+This is called "re-aging a debt" and is illegal under the FCRA.

 Whether a debt appears on a credit report does not establish legal liability for the debt.
 The opposite is also true: You may have legal liability for a debt not reported to the credit reporting agencies.
 Credit reports are not legal records of every debt a person owes.